 Also in 2005 BCE agreed an unprecedented alliance with Rogers to develop a national wireless broadband network in Canada.
 The group is already a leading force in dial-up, broadband and cable internet and broadcast services.
 The main internet service was traditionally routed via ISP Sympatico.
 For several years this was a joint venture with Microsoft's MSN, but the two partners separated in 2009, and Sympatico is now wholly owned by Bell.
 The group relaunched the Sympatico service in 2012 under new name TheLoop to emphasise its broader offering beyond search.

 The group also offers a high-speed broadband service with streaming and video-on-demand.
-Around 3.4m Canadian households subscribe to Bell high-speed internet, and another 1.6m to the company's direct-to-home satellite TV offering.
+Around 3.8m of Canada's 14.1m households subscribe to Bell high-speed internet (equivalent to 27% share), and 2.8m to the company's direct-to-home satellite TV offering.
 That business, originally Bell ExpressVu, is now rebranded as Bell TV, and offers a selection of more than 500 video and audio channels.
 It is now supported by a cable-based service, Fibe TV (with 480k subscribers) and other broadband-based services including cloud storage.

 BCE has gradually extricated itself from international investments, primarily in Latin America, to concentrate on its home market.
 It sold its yellow pages division in 2002 for C$3bn, and spun off e-commerce consultancy Emergis to shareholders in 2004.
 Satellite communications unit Telesat was spun off into a separate entity in 2007.